Humanities Scholars Program

 Call for Postdoctoral Associates

 The Humanities Scholars Program invites applications on an annual basis from Cornell PhD candidates for one-year Postdoctoral Associate positions beginning each August.
 The positions offer annual salaries of $62,000 each.
 For more information, see the HSP Postdoctoral Fellowships page.
-The application deadline (February 1) for the 2024-2025 positions has passed.
+We will post the application link for the 2025-2026 positions on our website in December.
+The application deadline has typically been February 1st.

 Contacts